 Be careful not to set the goal TOO easy though.
 Sure you will succeed and that might feel good but you won’t achieve as much as you would if you pushed yourself harder.
-Often times when a goal is achieved to easily we get complacent and slow down on our long term goals.
+When a goal is achieved too easily we can settle for less than we deserve.
+Push yourself.

 3. Set a Reasonable Deadline